FieldDB/FieldDB/map_reduce_data/README.md

-This is to dev and debug FieldDB App Client in a couchapp
+This is to dev and debug FieldDB App Client in a map_reduce

 ## CouchApp